 Remittances, usually understood as the money or goods that migrants send back to families and friends in origin countries, are often the most direct and well-known link between migration and development.
 Remittances exceed official development aid but are private funds.
 Global estimates of financial transfers by migrants include transactions beyond what are commonly assumed to be remittances, as the statistical definition used for the collection of data on remittances is broader (see IMF, 2009.
 Also, such estimates do not cover informal transfers.
 Remittances can also be of a social nature, such as the ideas, behaviour, identities, social capital and knowledge that migrants acquire during their residence in another part of the country or abroad, that can be transferred to communities of origin (Levitt, 1998: 927).

-In the fourth quarter of 2021, the average costs of sending USD 200 to LMICs remained high at 6 per cent, well above the target of 3 per cent of the Sustainable Development Goal 10.c.1 (ibid.).
-Sub-Saharan Africa continued to have the highest average remittance costs, at about 7.8 per cent; South Asia had the lowest average remittance costs at 4.3 per cent.
-The average remittance costs for the remaining regions were: Europe and Central Asia (61%); East Asia and Pacific (5.9%); Middle East and North Africa (6.4%); and Latin America and the Caribbean (5.6%) (ibid.).
+In the fourth quarter of 2022, the average costs of sending USD 200 to LMICs continued to be high at 6.2 per cent, more than twice the target of 3 per cent of the Sustainable Development Goal 10.c.1 (Ratha et al., 2023).
+Sub-Saharan Africa continued to have the highest average remittance costs, at about 8 per cent; South Asia had the lowest average remittance costs at 4.9 per cent (ibid.).

 Remittances are usually understood as financial or in-kind transfers made by migrants to friends and relatives back in communities of origin.
 However, the statistical definition of international remittances only partially reflects this common understanding.